 See this website for the latest annual enrollment news, forms to expedite your decisions, and answers to frequently asked questions.
 A new Summary of Benefits and Coverage document, as required by federal health care reform, provides a summary of a GIC plan’s benefits and cost-sharing requirements.
 View and print all GIC SBCs from our website.

 Mark the Date!
-Enrollment forms are due to your GIC Benefits Coordinator no later than (date to be determined).
+Enrollment forms are due to your GIC Benefits Coordinator no later than TBD.

 This information provided by the Group Insurance Commission .